 Table of contents

-Backed by Microsoft, Playwright is an open-source, cross-platform testing framework for end-to-end web application testing.
+Backed by Microsoft, Playwright is an open-source, cross-platform automation framework most commonly used for end-to-end web application testing.
 It was designed to be fast, reliable, and robust, and its API supports modern rendering engines that include Chromium, Firefox, and WebKit.
+Playwright:

 // example of a Playwright Test spec file